mjmillerlab/thrashers/README.md

 ![](files/thrashers002.png)

 ##results
 We used dd-RAD-Seq to generate a reduce genomic dataset for phylogenetic analyses.
 Following the pipeline of [DaCosta et al. 2014](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0106713).
 This approach generated over 274,000 basepairs of sequence data from 2222 loci.
-The resulting phylogeny unambiguously supports the monophyly of the West Indian species  that the
+The resulting phylogeny unambiguously supports the monophyly of the West Indian species as a single endemic radiation, with the Gray Catbird is now recognized as sister to the poorly-known, Yucantan endemic, Black Catbird (Melanoptila glabrirostris).

 ![](files/thrashers004.png)